 DATE in Excel

-Date function is quite helpful for creating the dates which consider Month, Year and Day for this.
-We can feed any number here and Date function will create the date respect to the value we feed in.
-This function is quite useful and helpful for structuring the date standards when we have multiple dates in multiple formats and we want to standardize this with a single type for all.
+The date function is quite helpful for creating the dates that consider Month, Year, and Day.
+We can feed any number here, and the Date function will create the date with respect to the value we feed in.
+This function is quite useful and helpful for structuring the date standards when we have multiple dates in multiple formats, and we want to standardize this with a single type for all.

 Let us look at the below simple examples.
-Enter the number 43434 in excel and give the format as DD-MM-YYY.
+First, enter the number 43434 in excel and give the format as DD-MM-YYY.

 So excel completely works on numbers and their formats.